Promised Land (2012 film): Production

 Promised Land is directed by Gus Van Sant based on a screenplay by Matt Damon and John Krasinski, who are film producers along with Chris Moore.
 In interviews, Krasinski and Damon said that the idea for the movie was partially inspired by an investigative series of stories in The New York Times by Ian Urbina, called "Drilling Down", about fracking.
 The screenplay was based on a story by Dave Eggers.
 Krasinski came up with the film's premise and developed the idea with Eggers.
 They pitched the idea to Damon, suggesting that both Damon and Krasinski would write and star in the film.
 The project was set up at Warner Bros. with Damon attached as director in October 2011, in what would have been his directorial debut.
 Filming was scheduled to begin in early 2012.

 In January 2012, Damon stepped down as director due to scheduling conflicts but remained involved with the project.
 Damon contacted Gus Van Sant, who directed him in the 1997 film Good Will Hunting, and Van Sant joined the project as director.
 The project was in turnaround at Warner Bros., and by February, Focus Features and Participant Media acquired rights to produce the film.
 The title was announced to be Promised Land.
 With a production budget of $15 million, filming began in Pennsylvania in late April 2012.
 The Commonwealth of Pennsylvania provided the production company $4 million in tax credits since filming would provide jobs and revenue.
 More than eighty percent of the crew were hired out of Pittsburgh.
 Filming mostly took place in Avonmore, Pennsylvania, which was the main setting for the film's rural town of McKinley.
-Additional filming locations for the town were locations in Armstrong County including Apollo, Worthington, and Slate Lick.
+Additional filming locations for the town were locations in Armstrong County, including Apollo, Worthington, and Slate Lick.
 Other filming locations in Pennsylvania were Alexandria, Delmont, Export, and West Mifflin.
 Filming also took place at the Grand Concourse at Station Square in Pittsburgh.
 Several hundred extras were hired for the film, and filming lasted for 30 days.

+Music

 The film score was composed by Danny Elfman.
-Three songs by The Milk Carton Kids including Snake Eyes, The Ash & Clay and Jewel of June were also written for the film.
+Three songs by The Milk Carton Kids, including "Snake Eyes", "The Ash & Clay", and "Jewel of June", were also written for the film.